skywalky/zesarux/README.md

 * Audio Chip Tools: For the 3 emulated audio chips (AY-3-8912, SN76489AN, QL i8049): Sheet, Piano, Registers, export music to midi (.mid) files

-* Real time playback from Audio Chip Sound (AY-3-8912, SN76489AN, QL i8049) to external MIDI device
+* Real Time playback from Audio Chip Sound (AY-3-8912, SN76489AN, QL i8049) to external MIDI device

 * AY Player: allowing to play music from .AY files

 * AY Mixer

+* Visual Real Tape: you have an audio render of your tape, see tape blocks and rewind or move forward the cassette player

 * Supports ZEsarUX remote command protocol (ZRCP).
-You can do enhanced debugging on ZEsarUX from Visual Studio Code (see https://github.com/maziac/DeZog) or just by using a telnet client.
+This is a powerful communications protocol between a client and ZEsarUX, using a simple telnet client.
+One of the things you can do it is enhanced debugging on ZEsarUX from Visual Studio Code (see https://github.com/maziac/DeZog)

 * Can use a reduced Spectrum core, with some features disabled, useful on slow devices, like Raspberry Pi 1/Zero

 * Can generate Automatic Snapshots to RAM and also do a Rewind operation

-* Powerful debug features: Reverse Debugging, CPU History, Assembler, Registers, Dissassemble, Conditional Breakpoints using text expressions, Watches, Step-to-step, Step-over, Runto, Show TV electron position, Load source code, Hexadecimal Editor, View Sprites, Find byte (useful to find POKEs), CPU Transaction log, View BASIC, View BASIC variables, verbose messages on console
+* Powerful debug features: Reverse Debugging, CPU History, Assembler, Registers, Dissassemble, Conditional Breakpoints using text expressions, Watches, Step-to-step, Step-over, Runto, Show TV electron position, Load source code, Hexadecimal Editor, View Sprites, View Tiles, Find bytes, Infinite lives finder, CPU Transaction log, View BASIC, View BASIC variables, verbose messages on console

 * Text adventure debugger: On a Quill/Paws/Daad text adventure you can Step to Step condact, watch flags/objects, list messages (objects, user/system messages, locations, compressed tokens, vocabulary).
 Can also view graphics from a Quill, Paws, Daad or Gac aventure.